CTPUG/wafer/docs/talks.rst

 the menu, since it's intended to be linked to by pages describing the talks and talk submission process.

-Talk urls
+Talk URLs
 =========

-Urls can be associated with talks using the admin interface.
+URLs can be associated with talks using the admin interface.
 This is intended for adding links to slides and videos of the talk after the conference.